carpentries-incubator/genome-mining/_episodes/06-corason.md

 to the multi-locus phylogeny of the core genes.

 Advantages
-- SVG graphs Scalable graphs that allows metadata easy display.
+- SVG graphs Scalable graphs that allow metadata easy display.
-- Interactive CORASON is not a static database, it allows you to explore your own genomes.
+- Interactive CORASON is not a static database, it allows to explore your own genomes.
-- Reproducibility CORASON runs on docker and conda, this containerization which allows to always perform the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree local distributions.
+- Reproducibility CORASON runs on docker and conda, this containerization allows to always perform the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree local distributions.

 ## CORASON conda
 Here we are testing the new stand-alone
 [corason in a conda environment](https://github.com/miguel-mx/corason-conda) with gbk as input-files.
-Let's first activate the corason-conda environment.
+Firstly, activate the corason-conda environment.

 ~~~
 $ conda deactivate